-The estimates of various genetic distance measures (expressed in percent) between Barak Valley Muslims (BVM) and each of the twenty-four populations were calculated on the basis of ABO gene frequency data (Tab.
+The estimates of various genetic distance measures between Barak Valley Muslims (BVM) and each of the twenty-four populations were calculated on the basis of ABO gene frequency data (Tab.
 2).

-Nei's D estimate was the lowest (0.0015) between BVM and India (in general) indicating the lowest genetic distance but highest genetic identity between these two populations for ABO gene.
-On the other hand, the highest Nei's D value (0.0395) was found between BVM and Australia suggesting greatest genetic distance but lowest genetic identity between these two populations for ABO gene out of 24 combinations.
+Nei's D estimate was the lowest (0.0015) between BVM and India (in general) indicating lowest genetic distance between these two populations for ABO gene.
+On the other hand, the highest Nei's D value (0.0395) was found between BVM and Australia suggesting greatest genetic distance between these two populations for ABO gene out of 24 combinations.
 Nei's geometric distance (Ne), except all other genetic distance measures, was calculated on the basis of genotypic data estimated from ABO gene frequency.